iAmAndrewCarroll/reading-notes/class1.md

   ```

   ### But why do we use Markdown?
   - Markdown can be used for everything!
 Websites, documents, notes, you name it!
-      + Markdown interacts well across most platforms! iOS, Microsoft, etc.
+  - Markdown interacts well across most platforms! iOS, Microsoft, etc.
-      * Can be read by any text editor making it future proof!
+  - Can be read by any text editor making it future proof!

   <sub>Nice list!
-You can use `- + or *` to create unordered lists!</sub>
+You can use `- * or +` to make unordered lists!